infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Functions

-When defining a function or a method, there should be no space between the function name and opening parenthesis, but there should be a space between the closing parenthesis and open curly bracket like this:
+When defining a function or a method, there should be no space between the function name and the opening parenthesis, but there should be a space between the closing parenthesis and the open curly bracket.

 ```php
 <?php